maxhoesel-ansible/ansible-collection-smallstep/README.md

 #### Roles

 - ca_server: Install and initialize a step-ca server
-- (TODO) ca_cli: Install and initialize the step-cli client
+- step_client: Install and initialize the step-cli client

 ## Installation